hat7r1ck/gsd/README.md

 ## Usage

-1. Clone the repository to your local machine:
+1. Clone the repository to your local machine
-2. Navigate to the project directory:
+2. Navigate to the project directory
-3. Run the app:
+3. Run the app

 ## Screenshot